feross/feross.org/README.md

 Copyright (c) Feross Aboukhadijeh

 Hi, I'm Feross Aboukhadijeh and this is the source code for my blog, [https://feross.org](https://feross.org).
-Feel free to browse the source, fork, and [ask me questions](https://twitter.com/feross).
+Feel free to browse the source and [ask me questions](https://twitter.com/feross).

 ## Blog design

-If you fork this, **please create your own blog design**, don't use mine.
+If you fork this, **please create your own blog design**.
+Don't use mine!
 I don't want to see fifty other blogs that look the same as mine.
 Thanks for understanding!

 ## How it's built